Have questions about the FAFSA? Many of the most commonly asked questions are answered below.

 If your biological or adoptive parents live together, regardless of marital status or gender, answer the questions about both.

-If your biological or adoptive parents are divorced or separated, answer the questions about the parent that provided the majority of your financial support (it does not matter who claimed you on their tax return).
+If your biological or adoptive parents are divorced or separated, answer the questions about the parent who provided the majority of your financial support (it does not matter who claimed you on their tax return).
 If your parent is remarried on the day you file the FAFSA, answer the questions about your parent and your stepparent.

 If one of your parents is deceased, answer the questions about the surviving parent.
 If that parent is remarried on the day you file the FAFSA, answer questions about your parent and your stepparent.